 Property Insurance.
 Your restaurant’s property includes the physical facility that is mortgaged or leased and all of the contents within the property.
 All restaurant equipment and supplies are considered part of your restaurant’s property.
-Be sure to fully understand what your policy covers, often times there are exclusions for “Acts of God.”
+Be sure to fully understand what your policy covers.
+Often times, there are exclusions for “Acts of God.”
+This is an insurance contractual term for any damage caused by a natural occurrence.
+This could include anything from rotten tree branches falling on power lines and causing power surges to volcanic eruptions or earthquakes.

 Named Peril Insurance.
 This is a policy that covers specific causes of loss or risk.
 Damages caused by earthquake, flood, tornado or fire are often part of named peril policies.
 These policies can be purchased as supplements to your property insurance.
 Review your existing property policy and consider the risks that are excluded, but could occur in your area.